Freshwater aquaculture — Strategic Scorecard

 -

-MD05Structural Intermediation & Value-Chain Depth 3View MD05 attribute detailsStructural Intermediation.
+MD05Structural Intermediation & Value-Chain Depth 2 solutions 3View MD05 attribute detailsStructural Intermediation.
 The value chain is undergoing a structural shift characterized by the consolidation of smaller producers into integrated supply networks that supply modern retail and international processors.
 While this reduces the number of transactional intermediaries, the complexity of managing these direct-to-retail relationships and compliance standards is increasing the need for professionalized logistics.

 - Metric: Modern retailers now control upwards of 40% of the aquaculture distribution chain in key markets, favoring producers capable of consistent, high-volume supply.